xpack-dev-tools/openocd-xpack/README-RELEASE.md

 edit the file and rerun the build, it should take only a few minutes to recreate the archives with the correct file.

-### Update the version specific code

-- open the `common-versions-source.sh` file
-- add a new `if` with the new version before the existing code

-### Update helper

-With Sourcetree, go to the helper repo and update to the latest master commit.

 ### Merge upstream repo

 To keep the development repository fork in sync with the upstream OpenOCD